 Humans also prey on Mola Mola, which although they contain the same neurotoxins as puffer fish, are still considered a culinary delight in Japan, South Korea and Taiwan.
 In the European Union the meat is banned.
 Certain parts of the fish are also used in traditional Chinese medicine.

 Apart from specifically fished sunfish, they are often also victims of gillnets, albeit accidentally.
 Other causes of death include collisions with boats and getting sucked in by the propellers of larger vessels.
 Trash such as plastic bags are also its enemy because it becomes unable to close its mouth, consequently sucking in most of what crosses its path, edible or not.
 Debris can cause injury and death.

 Mola Mola are found the world over in both temperate and tropical waters.
 Differences between those found in the Atlantic and Pacific oceans have been noted, although differences between individuals from the northern and southern hemispheres are minimal.

 In spite of also being called sunfish and arguably spending much time at the surface soaking up the sunshine, researchers believe Mola Mola spend a great deal of time deeper than 200 metres, hanging around as deep as 600 metres.

-Preferring warmer waters, prolonged exposure to temperatures lower than 12°C could be disorientating to the fish and could even lead to death.
-One theory of why they sun themselves near the surface is for the purposes of a thermal recharge after diving to the cold depths of the ocean.
+Preferring warmer waters, prolonged exposure to temperatures lower than 12°C could be disorientating and might even lead to the death of the fish.
+One theory why they sun themselves near the surface is for the purposes of a thermal recharge after diving to the cold depths of the ocean.

 Much about the sunfish biology remains unknown or poorly understood, with research under way.
 Through satellite tagging, areal surveys, analysis of tissues samples and anecdotal evidence, data about this strange majestic creature is constantly being gathered.